argrelay/argrelay/tests/readme.md

     (and it is okay not to run them to avoid the noise during development), but they will eventually need to pass before the release.

-*   `ui_tests`
+*   `gui_tests`

-    Cypress tests for built-in UI - they are started manually and separately at the moment.
+    Cypress tests for built-in GUI - they are started manually and separately at the moment.